OpenGATE/IDEAL/README.md

 GitHub on a shared disk of the submit node of your HTCondor cluster and follow the installation instructions.

-Note that this installation requires **HTCondor version 23 or newer**.
-For older versions of HTCondor, please refer to branch v2.beta.

 This project will not work until it has been properly configured.
 Please take your time and read the ["installation"](https://pyidc.readthedocs.io/en/latest/installation/index.html) and ["commissioning"](https://pyidc.readthedocs.io/en/latest/commissioning/index.html) sections of the documentation carefully.